Table of Contents

 The effect of sediment present in the irrigation water depends upon the type of irrigated land.

-When the sediment from water is deposited on sandy soil the fertility is improved but if the sediment has been derived from the eroded areas it may reduce the fertility or decreases the soil permeability.
+When the sediment from water is deposited on sandy soil the fertility is improved but if the sediment has been derived from the eroded areas it may reduce the fertility or decrease the soil permeability.

 Sedimented water creates troubles in irrigation canals by causing canal siltation & by increasing maintenance costs.

 So from the sediment concentration viewpoint groundwater and surface water from reservoirs don’t have sufficient sediment to cause serious problems in irrigation.

 ii.
 Total concentration of soluble salts

 Salts of Calcium, Magnesium Sodium & Potassium present in irrigation water may prove injurious to plants.

 When these salts are present in an excessive amount they reduce the osmotic activities of plants and may cause injury to plant growth.

 At the initial phase of irrigation, no harm may be evident but over time, the salt concentration in the soil will reach a harmful level.